 The installment cost of mineral system is spread across the cost of the minerals and equipment needed.

-This mineral system from King Technology costs around $330 and it has everything you need.
+This mineral system from costs under $250 and it has everything you need.

 What is The Running Cost of Mineral System?